 Ali: Sam was one of those people who sneaks into that place in your heart that’s reserved for friends and family that you really care deeply about.
 I don’t know how he got in there, but I can’t get him out, so have figured he’s there to stay.
 He was a bit of a cheeky rascal at school, but every time I looked at him I saw a pile of buried treasure and I guess it’s been my mission ever since to help him to see the gifts that he has.
 He seriously blows me away with how talented he is.
 I keep telling him that it must have been because he had a super good art teacher, but really he just has a great eye and mind for capturing emotion and telling stories.

 *Laughs, I’m happy to always be a student – but now the teaching/student thing is much more mutual.

-AB: We’re based near Sydney in Australia.
+Ali: We’re based near Sydney in Australia.
 I made the move out to the country with my husband, and now waking up to bluebirds tapping on my window and kookaburras laughing is one of my bliss points.
 But I LOVE to travel – have Laptop and camera – will work anywhere 🙂

 I always used to take a lot of photos at friend’s weddings and fell in love with the whole process.
 I think the thing I love most is revealing to people just how beautiful they are.
 It gives me great joy to capture someone’s personality and beauty and say ‘Hey that’s you!”
 A lot of people aren’t too confident that they look good, so when I am able to capture that special look or raw emotion – ahh, there’s nothing like it.